This salad with peas and asparagus is light, easy, and delicious. Dressed with lemon zest, fresh mint, garlic, parsley and a tiny bit of mayo.

 - 3 cups frozen peas, thawed and drained

-- Combine the mayo, lemon zest, lemon juice, parsley, mint, and cloves in a large bowl.
+- Combine ½ cup mayo, lemon zest, ¼ cup lemon juice, 2 Tablespoons parsley, 2 teaspoons mint, and 3 minced cloves in a large bowl.
 Stir until mixed well.

-- Add asparagus and peas and toss to coat.
+- Add asparagus and 3 cups peas and toss to coat.

 - Refrigerate until serving, at least one hour, up to one day.
 Give one more toss before serving.